Dining In 1 minute 16 October 2025

 · Place the seeds on a baking tray alongside the pumpkin and bake until dry and crisp.

-· Finally, lightly dust one side of the plaice fillet in tandoori spice, season and cook in a medium to high heated frying pan, until the one side is beautifully caramelised.
+· Finally, lightly dust one side of the plaice fillet in tandoori spice, season and cook in a medium to high heated frying pan until beautifully caramelised.
 Add some butter and lemon juice, flip over and rest in the pan for 1-2 minutes.

 Step 3